appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/download-table-data.md

 To directly download a file from the datasource instead of fetching data in chunks, follow these steps:

-1. Configure the backend API/Database to convert data into a downloadable file format.
+1. Create a backend API that uses built-in functions to convert data into a file format.
 Ensure that the output is either the file content or a URL that provides access to the file.

 <dd>